kothmann1/EthCA/client/README.md

 - Checks if connected to blockchain before calling contract functions
 - Gets pk and domain from certificate (right now printing just the domain)
 - Use message.txt for abi or the one copied into the code
-- change IPC path to the one specified on your machine
+- Change IPC path to the one specified on your machine

 Commented out sections allow for different connection options (auto/manual)